 Jun.
 22, 2022 — Andrew Bird, Iron & Wine and Neko Case @ Red Rocks

 Reading like a who's who of Americana and folk music, the Andrew Bird, Iron & Wine and Neko Case bill at Red Rocks is a star-studded night of some of the genre’s most beloved acts.
-Not only that, but the three artists perfectly complement each other with the energy each other brings to the table.
+Not only that, but the three artists present perfectly complement each other and the energy each other brings to the table.
 In our eyes, this show is a no-filler affair.

 July 2, 2022 — Wallows @ Mission Ballroom